Protester gets billed for gathering in Ashwaubenon

 “It’s my first amendment right.
 It is freedom of speech.
 We are out here in support of a movement.
 We want to see change in our community,” says Lundin.

-Local 5 did talk to Ashwaubenon Public safety today.
+WFRV Local 5 did speak to Ashwaubenon Public Safety about the matter.
 They say they cannot comment on this case because it is a legal issue.